 Cowboys & Aliens is a 2011 American science fiction/western film directed by Jon Favreau and starring Daniel Craig, Harrison Ford, Clancy Brown, Olivia Wilde, Keith Carradine and more.
 Based on the 2006 graphic novel of the same name created by Scott Mitchell Rosenberg.
 The plot revolves around an amnesiac outlaw (Craig), a wealthy cattleman (Ford), and a mysterious traveler (Wilde) who must ally to save a group of townspeople abducted by aliens.

 The film mostly succeeds in pulling off its goal of being an entertaining, action-packed adventure/mystery with some unique, memorable moments such as Craig’s ‘showdown’ with the alien airship.
 In fact, Craig as the super macho amnesiac Jake Lonergan is instrumental in making this film as enjoyable as it is, as well as Harrison Ford’s turn as the wealthy landowner that has been a staple of westerns pretty much since they began.
-Ford manages to make the well-used role his own.
+There’s nothing extraordinary about Ford’s portrayal, but it doesn’t stink out loud.

 Olivia Wilde for her part fills the role of the mysterious, sexy, strong, and brave female/damsel in distress, who also has a secret that turns out to be the movie’s big plot twist.